Flavorful Roasted Veggies

 Serve hot as is or as an accompaniment for a deliciously satisfying meal.

 Colorful roasted vegetables including carrots, onions and squash, garnished with parsley and seasoned with pepper.
-Save for Later
+Pin it

 Colorful roasted vegetables including carrots, onions and squash, garnished with parsley and seasoned with pepper. | Tasteofsavor.com